Development WebServer on OSX Lion – HomeBrew/MariaDB/PECL

 EOF"

-Option A) Use the script I have provided here to scan your development base-dir and write apache ghost file and hosts file according to that directory.
+Option A) Use the script I have provided here to scan your development directory and write Apache vhosts file and system hosts file according to that directory.

-Option B) Use a DNS based setup required you to either use a virtual document root (see the post on this for more instructions)
+Option B) Use a DNS based setup (see the post on this for more instructions)

 Option C) Use VirtualHostX to manage your virtual hosts.
-VHX will write both Apache configuration and Hosts file changes for you.
+VHX will write both Apache configuration and Hosts file changes for you, but is not free.

 Option D) you can always choose to maintain the VirtualHost configuration and hosts files yourself as Alan suggests in his post.